AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/github.md

 | `--fetch-branches`      | Optional  | Causes Adobe Commerce on cloud infrastructure to track branches and deploy after you update a branch (`true` by default) |
 | `--prune-branches`      | Optional  | Delete branches that do not exist on the remote (`true` by default) |

-There are many more options, and you can see them using the help command:
+There are many more options, and you can see them using the help option:

 ```bash
 magento-cloud integration:add --help